 Ways to Give

-Providence St. Mary Foundation staff is available to meet with donors, their attorneys, and/or accountants to discuss alternatives to cash gifts.
-For more information, please call the Foundation Office at (509) 522-5924.
+Providence St. Mary Foundation staff is available to meet with donors, their attorneys or accountants to discuss alternatives to cash gifts.
+For more information, please call the Foundation Office at (509) 897-2072.

 Gifts of Cash

-A cash gift may be made in the form of cash, a check, or a credit card charge.
+A cash gift may be made in the form of cash, a check or a credit card charge.
 Cash gifts may be unrestricted or designated for a specific program.
-A charitable tax deduction is allowed for up to 50% of your adjusted gross income in the year the gift is made, with a five-year carry-forward privilege for the excess.
+A charitable tax deduction is allowed for up to 50 percent of your adjusted gross income in the year the gift is made, with a five-year carry-forward privilege for the excess.